Doctors Note Logo

 • Hormonal issues unrelated to the implant

-If you're experiencing unexpected spotting or are unsure whether your symptoms are normal, you can use a free symptom checker for bleeding between periods to get personalized guidance on whether you should seek medical attention.
+If you're experiencing unexpected spotting or are unsure whether your symptoms are normal, you can use Ubie's free AI-powered symptom checker for bleeding between periods to help determine if your symptoms warrant medical attention right away.

 However, online tools are not a substitute for professional care.
 If something feels wrong, trust that instinct and speak to a doctor.